maissaa655/telecom-churn-prediction/business_value.md

 ## 1. Problem Statement

-Tunisie Telecom loses a significant portion of its customer base every year to churn.
+US Telecom loses a significant portion of its customer base every year to churn.
 The traditional approach to retention — calling customers randomly or waiting until they request cancellation — is both costly and ineffective.
 This project addresses that gap by building a **data-driven early warning system** that identifies at-risk customers before they leave.

 ---